Xiamen University, Chow Institute

 Obtain the estimated equilibrium error: \[ \hat z_t = y_t - \hat\beta x_t. \]

-Because \(\hat u_t\) is constructed using an estimated coefficient, the test uses critical values different from the usual Dickey–Fuller case.
+Because \(\hat u_t\) is constructed using an estimated coefficient, the test uses critical values different from the usual Dickey–Fuller tables.

 The Engle–Granger procedure is asymmetric by construction because it relies on a single OLS projection.